 3. 3.
 Connecting the resident to any resources that might help to further their research and/or practice.

-Coming up in spring 2017: Scholar and activist Kitche Magak will be in residency March 13-25.
+Spring 2017: Scholar and activist Kitche Magak was in residency March 13-25.
 Magak was one of the participants in the May 2016 Acting Together conference on peacebuilding in the arts here at Juniata.
 He is Associate Professor of Literature, Maseno University, Kenya.

 The first activist in residence for the fall 2015 semester was artist, activist, and University of Otago PACS grad student Mahdis Azarmandi, 8/31-9/8/15.
 Azarmandi visited two classrooms and gave a public presentation titled, "Whose peace (piece) anyway?
 Locating/ Localizing Peace, Conflict and Self," which raised questions about the current state of peace studies from a feminist and critical race perspective and how to navigate research and activism as a peace scholar.